 Things is a task manager that that manages to-do lists, notes, dates, and projects, including “smart task lists”.
 It has the ability to sync your task management information between your Mac and the iPhone and iPad versions of Things (uses Wi-Fi).
 The iPhone and iPad versions are available through the iOS Apps Store – Things 3 for iPad – Cultured Code GmbH & Co.
 KG.
 It’s won quite a few prizes, including an Apple Design Award (2009).
 Things requires Mac OS X 10.6.6 or later.

 This is the first public beta/release of Things Cloud – for more information, please see the Things Cloud beta information.

 Finally, and a “fun” way to round things out, Mobelux has released Carousel 1.3.
 Carousel is basically an easy way for Mac users to access their Instagram photo feeds.
 You can view your feed, other people’s photos they’ve posted, comment upon photos, save photos, etc. There are even keyboard commands to make navigation/useage quick.

 Carousel 1.3 adds new language support – English, German, Spanish, Russian, and Japanese are now available.
 It also adds iCloud support, adds features for users of Chrome and Safari through Carousel Extensions, and it allows for a Quick Reply option.
 There are also a few minor bugs which have been fixed.

-You do need an Instagram account, which you’ll need to obtain through the iTunes App Store (Instagram).
+You do need an Instagram account (iTunes App Store – Instagram – Instagram, Inc.).
 Instagram is free.

 You can download a 15-day trial of Carousel from the Carousel website.
 It requires Mac OS X 10.6 or later.

-If you like it, you can purchase it for $1.99 through the Mac Apps Store (Carousel)
+If you like it, you can purchase it for $1.99 through the Mac Apps Store.